OOPSpam/blog/_posts/2022-01-02-spam-protection-for-elementor-forms.md

 ## OOPSpam WordPress plugin

 [Our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) is another way to stop spam on your Elementor Forms and WordPress comments.
-The plugin works with OOPSpam API that protects over 300K websites daily.
+The plugin works with OOPSpam API that protects over 350K websites daily.
 While the other two alternatives are free, OOPSPam API is a paid service.
-But it does come with free 40/month spam checks for you to test.
+But it does come with free 40/month spam checks for you to test and see the difference.

-### Why should I pay for OOPSpam when I can use the free alternatives?

-It's a fair question.
-Likely, you have already tried the above options, and they didn't work for you.
+It's likely you have already tried the above options, and they didn't work for you.
 For you, it could be a slow website from reCaptcha or overwhelming spam you are still getting despite implementing the above alternatives.
 What makes OOPSpam different from other solutions is that it doesn't slow your website and is effective against human spammers and bots.
 There is no challenge to solve.
 No performance penalty as everything happens in your server instead of client-side.
 The OOPSpam API uses machine learning models, content analyses, IP reputation, and other rule-based checks to score every contact form submission.
 A combination of all these analyses returns a single spam score that is how it accurately stops both manual spam and bots.

 On the plugin's settings page, you could also adjust how sensitive you want your spam filter to be.
 Even keeping default __Sensitivity level__ setting will help you cut down spam to zero.